uvcyclotron/miniDEM/readme.md

 **Input:**
-The text out put from module1 : *meshdata.txt*
+The text output from module1 : *meshdata.txt*

 **Output:**
 a 3D polygonal mesh model of the topographic land map.